Please ensure Javascript is enabled for purposes of website accessibility

 Keep your Personal Credit in Good Shape

 Hard times like this when a major part of the world is in lockdown make it even more difficult to borrow.
 While the government and financial institutions offer great schemes, they won’t be of much use unless you have good business credit and most importantly better personal credit.
-Having a clean background of timely repayments helps you stand a much better chance of being able to borrow the money needed to keep your business afloat when you need to.
+Having a clean background of timely repayments helps you stand a much better chance of being able to borrow the money needed to keep your small businesses afloat when you need to.
 To recession-proof your business, check your personal credit rating as frequently as you check your business one and take the right steps in ensuring your credit ratings are in good shape.

 Review Inventory Management